Plus/4

 The Plus/4 was a home computer released by Commodore in 1984.

 Firmware wise, it has an office suite built into the ROM (just turn it on and press F1 then return), which was a great idea, badly executed.
-It also has an improved version of BASIC compared to the C64, and even a machine code monitor.
+Had it been done well, it could have been like a desktop PDA.

 The Plus/4 flooded the Eastern European market, especially Hungary.[1]
 Outside of Eastern Europe, it wasn't especially noteworthy.